oymotion/gForceSDKArduino/README.md

 ## Usage
 1. Download method
     If you have git:

     First you need to download the files from the library:

     `$ git clone git@github.com:oymotion/gForceSDKArduino.git`

     Then download all the submodule files:

-	`$ git submodule foreach git pull`
+    `$ git submodule update --init`

     Complete these two steps to obtain the complete project documentation,The submodule should be located `gForceSDKArduino -> src ` ,including ` gForceSDKEmbedded.git ` all files,if no, Please download and add ` gForceSDKEmbedded.git ` to the above location  by yourself.

-	If you no have git :
+    If you don't have git :

     First enter the oymotion/gForceSDKArduino.git , Click the ` Clone or download ` to download the  gForceSDKArduino.zip;
     Then enter the oymotion/gForceSDKEmbedded.git , Click the ` Clone or download ` to download the  gForceSDKEmbedded.zip;
-	After decompression,add all the files inside gForceSDKEmbedded.
-Zip to `gForceSDKArduino -> src `.
+    Depress gForceSDKEmbedded.zip and add all the files decompressed into `gForceSDKArduino -> src `.

 2. Importing the gForce SDK for Arduino